 Fly less, or not at all – Choose local vacations.
 The cost of one transatlantic round trip flight is 1.6 tonnes of carbon (Wynes and Nicholas 2017).
 Canada is a big country, and Alberta has a wide variety of environments from the Rocky Mountains to grasslands to boreal forest and parkland.
 Try visiting a nearby landmark you have never been to before.
 You will be helping the environment while getting new experiences.

 Go vegetarian/vegan – Eating meat is an inefficient method of obtaining energy.
 If you stop eating meat entirely, you will reduce your carbon emissions by 0.8 tonnes per year (Wynes and Nicholas 2017).
 If you are not ready for the full switch, try reducing how much meat you eat.
 If every American replaced just beef with beans, and still ate other animals and animal products, they would be close to meeting their emission goals that were set in place for 2020 (Hamblin 2017).
 These lifestyle changes would work here in Canada too.
 If you reduce your meat intake, you are helping birds and the environment.
+If you eat sustainably harvested wild meat and fish you can further reduce your environmental footprint and help to conserve natural wildlife habitats.

 Choose local food – The carbon footprint of transporting food from where it is grown to where it is purchased is often large.
 Nationally, freight accounts for 9% of Canada’s greenhouse gas emissions (Lof et al. 2017).
 That includes both food and retail items, however, it does not include the costs of transporting food outside of the country, and much of our produce is imported from half the world away.
 By shopping locally, you can help reduce the large carbon footprint our food industries are creating.
 Even better, grow your own vegetables if you have a yard or green space available.